Newcastle United have made an approach for Yoshinori Muto according to reports from Germany on Thursday morning.

 The German publication say that a number of clubs have shown an interest but only name Newcastle United.

-They add that the striker is desperate to move to the Premier League and follow the path of Leicester’s Shinji Okazaki who all played for Mainz.
+They add that the striker is desperate to move to the Premier League and follow the path of Leicester’s Shinji Okazaki who also played for Mainz.

 On the surface, the goals record of Yoshinori Muto isn’t outstanding since moving there from FC Tokyo in summer 2015.